 We’ve got a lot of work to do.
-Here’s the good news: we in the nonprofit sector have hard work in our bones and, as we emerge from this fraught election season,…Read More
+Here’s the good news: we in the nonprofit sector have hard work in our bones and, as we emerge from this fraught election season, we have real clarity about the…Read More

 We can learn a lot about ambiguity from Keith Richards, who once said, “I look for ambiguity when I’m writing because life is ambiguous.”

-It started early last week when the Foundation Center computers would not connect to…Read More
+It started early last week when the Foundation Center computers would not connect to the internet.
+These computers areRead More

 I recently encountered this topic in a Forbes Leadership article – How Agile Working Has Impacted Our Workspace.

-Although there were elements of the article that seemed beyond my work…Read More
+Although there were elements of the article that seemed beyond my work situation, I was intrigued by a…Read More

 CNE had the great fortune to meet at our Executive Director, Cristine Nardi’s, beautiful farmhouse in Nelson County for our staff retreat.

 Flanked by rolling hills, wildflower meadows, rambling trees, and a couple of red…Read More